tony-mowers/generator-alika/README.md

 It aims to create project structures, with build facilities, which are as simple as possible for statisfying the teaching goals of the tutorials.

 For example, you can easily use it to create a project for experimenting with using browser based ES6 Javascript (i.e. module support, javascript bundles and classes, etc) along with SCSS stylesheets.
-You will be able launch a webserver with one command that will automatically refresh your browser as you experiment with editing Javascript ES6 files and SCSS stylesheet files.
+You will be able to launch a webserver with one command that will automatically refresh your browser as you experiment with editing Javascript ES6 files and SCSS stylesheet files.

 ## Installation